Undivided Resources

 Featured image

 Whether your child is only recently diagnosed and you’re new to the autism community, or you’ve been a part of the community for a long time, you’ve probably noticed there’s not a lot of agreement among the larger community about how to talk about, support, and represent autism.
-One goal that can unite all of us is the need for greater support, with meaningful, effective, and accessible services that address real needs; real community that brings people together; and real support for individuals and families.
+One goal we can all agree on is the need for better support — including services that are meaningful, effective, and easy to access; communities that truly bring people together; and real help for individuals and families.

 • Sonny Jane Wise: defying neuronormativity with color, style, and creative memes